mitaliyadav/ITCS-6190-Assignment-3/README.md

     * **`raw/`**: For incoming raw data files.
     * **`processed/`**: For cleaned and filtered data output by the Lambda function.
     * **`enriched/`**: For storing athena query results.

+The S3 bucket serves as the central data lake for this pipeline.
+The structured prefixes (raw/, processed/, enriched/) enforce data governance and define distinct stages of the ETL (Extract, Transform, Load) process.
+This separation is crucial for security, access control, and ensuring the right services only interact with the data they need.

+raw/: The landing zone.
+Data here is immutable and serves as the source for the transformation layer.

+processed/: The curated zone.
+This folder holds cleaned, structured, and schema-enforced data (e.g., CSV files converted to Parquet or filtered to necessary columns).
+This data is optimized for querying.

+enriched/: The consumable zone.
+This holds output from analytical jobs (e.g., Athena query results) which can be easily consumed by the web application.
 <img width="3674" height="1575" alt="image" src="https://github.com/user-attachments/assets/f228006c-0885-4e9d-9214-a1e72e808b3e" />